Minipada/oblac-drives-installer/README.md

-# OBLAC Drives bundle native installer
+# OBLAC Drives Native Installer

-This installer should be used for installing the OBLAC Drives bundle natively on **Ubuntu systems** with kernel versions up to and including **4.9**.
+This installer should be used for installing the OBLAC Drives and related services natively on **Ubuntu systems** with kernel versions up to and including **4.9**.

 ## Installation